Deepika-121-ln/Rapido-Ride-Analysis/README.md

-# Rapido-Ride-Analysis
-Power BI dashboard and SQL analysis of Rapido ride booking data with business insights.

-# 🚖 Rapido Ride Booking Data Analytics Using SQL and Power BI
+# Rapido Ride Booking Data Analytics Using SQL and Power BI

-## 📖 Project Overview
+## Project Overview

 The objective of this project is to analyze Rapido's ride booking data and uncover key business insights related to bookings, revenue, customer behavior, ride cancellations, payment methods, and vehicle performance.

 The project demonstrates the complete analytics workflow—from data preparation and SQL analysis to building an interactive Power BI dashboard for decision-making.

-## 🎯 Objectives
+## Objectives

 - Analyze ride booking trends.
 - Measure overall business performance.